 - Completion of a Major Program:

 The major program allows students to develop depth of knowledge and skills in an academic discipline.
-Students choose a major program offered by Emmanuel or develop an individualized major (see Special Academic Opportunities).
-Major program requirements vary considerably, and at least 50% of them must be fulfilled through Emmanuel courses.
+Students choose a major program offered by Emmanuel or develop an individualized major.
+Major program requirements vary, and at least 50% of them must be fulfilled through Emmanuel courses.
 However, except for students enrolled in the Bachelor of Fine Arts program, students may take no more than 64 credits in one department.

 - Capstone Experience:

 Students are required to complete a culminating experience during which they will integrate knowledge and apply skills learned through the undergraduate program.
-The requirement is fulfilled through the major program.
+This requirement is fulfilled through the major program.